shixuanhong/vite-plugin-css-export/README.md

 ### CSS Module

-When used with CSS Module, some simple configuration is required.
-By default, the exported results will not include CSS Module related content (except what's in `:export`) .
+When used with CSS module, some simple configuration is required.
+By default, the exported results will not include CSS module related content (except what's in `:export`) .

 ```typescript
 // vite.config.ts